 - Ph: 1300 792 387.
 Hours: Monday to Friday, 8.45 am to 5.15 pm.

 - See Victoria Legal Aid's website.

 Victorian Civil and Administrative Tribunal

-The Victorian Civil and Administrative Tribunal (VCAT) decides disputes between landlords and tenants.
+The Victorian Civil and Administrative Tribunal (VCAT) decides disputes between residential rental providers and renters.

-If you and your landlord have been unable to agree on issues like an excessive rent increase, urgent repairs or getting your bond back, you can apply to have VCAT hear the matter.
+If you and your residential rental provider have been unable to agree on issues like an excessive rent increase, urgent repairs or getting your bond back, you can apply to have VCAT hear the matter.

 You can find out more on VCAT's residential tenancies disputes page.

 The centre provides a free service that helps people sort out their problems.
 It deals with many issues, including problems about fencing, trees, animals, noise, children and other neighbourhood disputes.